nnh12/uthread/README.md

 The most common multithreading library in Linux is pthreads, which is implemented by kernel-level threads.
 This is a my own custom implementation of pthreads.

+The heart of all pthread APIs are in uthread.c